-Veterans are often drawn to watching war movies or programs because it gives them an adrenaline rush, and they often miss being part of a bigger mission and having done something important in their lives.
+Veterans and first responders are often drawn to watching violent and action packed movies or programs because it gives them an adrenaline rush, and they often miss being part of a bigger mission and having done something important in their lives.
 However, they will most likely experience powerful emotions (if it is realistic) and may have nightmares and other intrusions that night and into the next day.
-Sometimes the consequences of watching a particular movie or program are worth it to the veteran.
+Sometimes the consequences of watching a particular movie or program are worth it to the person of service.
 It becomes a matter of informed choice.
-The news is a particularly powerful trigger for veterans, and we often encourage them to stop watching the news because it is so negatively activating and provides no positive outcome.
+The news is a particularly powerful trigger for people of service, and we often encourage them to stop watching the news because it is so negatively activating and provides no positive outcome.
 It can easily trigger their helplessness and fear.

 How do I help?

 First it is important to remember that the veteran/first responder is responsible for his or her healing journey; you cannot do it for them, or have them do it on your time frame.
 The fact that you are here at Family Day, means the veteran is engaged in the healing process and wants you to understand and be part of that journey.
 Be supportive, but don’t push.
 Let them know you are interested in listening if they want to talk.
 The day your veteran or first responder comes for trauma group be prepared to give them space afterward.
 They will be exhausted and need to recuperate.
 It’s not that they don’t want to be with you.
 They may have more trouble sleeping sometimes before and after the groups.
-Let us highlight, they will get worse before they get better however they will get better if they stay the course.
-We know this is hard on the families, and you have to live with the veteran, but we know this process works and we ask you to hang in there with us.
-The worst thing a veteran can do is begin the process and crack him/herself open and then drop out of the process.
+Let us highlight, they will get worse before they get better, however they will get better if they stay the course.
+We know this is hard on the families, and you have to live with the person of service, but we know this process works and we ask you to hang in there with us.
+The worst thing a veteran/first responder can do is begin the process and crack him/herself open and then drop out of the process.